-If you're looking to cut down your alcohol intake in 2018, why not kick-start it by participating in Dry January.
+If you're looking to cut down your alcohol intake this year, why not kick-start it by participating in Dry January.
 Both Alcohol Concern and Cancer Research UK are hosting Dry January challenges, with the goal being for you to cut out all alcohol until February 1st hits.
 Following the festive season, where many tend to eat and drink in excess, it's the perfect time to detox and prepare yourself for a healthier New Year.
 Here we take a look at what Dry January is and what you can do to take part.

 What is Dry January?